Geometric Satake equivalence in mixed characteristic and Springer correspondence: Introduction

-For many parts of the proof, the same method as \cite{AHR} can be used.
-However, some parts require new methods.
-First, the construction of the open subset $\cal{M}_G\subset \Gr^{\sm}_G$ in \cite[\S 2.6]{AHR} does not work in the mixed characteristic case since the ``big open cell'' $\Gr_{G,0}^-\subset \Gr_G$ is not known to exist in mixed characteristic.
-For this, we construct a canonical isomorphism between a mixed characteristic affine Grassmannian (under a sufficient ramification) and an equal characteristic one in \S \ref{scn:defofMG}, and define $\cal{M}_G$ in the mixed characteristic case as the pullback of $\cal{M}_G$ in the equal characteristic case by this isomorphism.
+However, the construction of the open subset $\cal{M}_G\subset \Gr^{\sm}_G$ in \cite[\S 2.6]{AHR} does not work in the mixed characteristic case.
+In fact, the subset $\cal{M}_G$ in equal characteristic is defined as the intersection of $\Gr^{\sm}_G$ with a certain $G(k[t^{-1}])$-orbit $\Gr_{G,0}^-\subset \Gr_G$.
+There is no subalgebra in mixed characteristic corresponding to $k[t^{-1}]\subset k((t))$.
+That is why we use Theorem \ref{thm:Grisomgeneralintro}.
+Thanks to this theorem, we can define $\cal{M}_G$ in the mixed characteristic case as the pullback of $\cal{M}_G$ in the equal characteristic case.

-Furthermore, in \S \ref{ssc:RepGcheckrestrictions}, we need the monoidal structure of the restriction functor $\ol{\fk{R}}^G_L\colon \Perv_{L^+G}(\Gr^{\sm}_G,\Qlb)\to \Perv_{L^+L}(\Gr^{\sm}_L,\Qlb)$ to a Levi subgroup $L$.
-The method of constructing this monoidal structure in the equal characteristic case as in \cite[Proposition 6.4]{MV} does not work for the mixed characteristic affine Grassmannians since there is no analogue of the fusion product in the setting of \cite{Zhumixed}.
-If $L=T$, the method in \cite[Proposition 2.36]{Zhumixed} can be used, but this is not applicable to general $L$.
-So we prove this in another way, which is a new method even in the equal characteristic situation.

-\textbf{Outline of the paper.} In \S \ref{scn:preliminaries}, we explain our notations and define four functors in Theorem \ref{thm:mainfirst}, leaving the definition of $\cal{M}_G$ until \S \ref{scn:defofMG}.
-In \S \ref{scn:plan}, we explain the plan of proof of Theorem \ref{thm:mainfirst}.
-This plan is almost the same as the plan in \cite[\S 3]{AHR}.
-Namely, we explain the method to reduce to the case where $G$ is semisimple rank 1.
-In \S \ref{scn:ResTr}, we define restriction functors to a Levi subgroup and their transitivities.
-In this process, we construct a monoical structure on the restriction functor of Satake categories.
-In \S \ref{scn:defofMG}, we define the open subset $\cal{M}_G\subset \Gr^{\sm}$, assuming a sufficiently large ramification.
-In this process, we construct a canonical isomorphism between a mixed characteristic affine Grassmannian (under a sufficient ramification) and an equal characteristic one.
-In \S \ref{scn:Intw}, we prove the commutativity of the four functors in Theorem \ref{thm:mainfirst} with the restriction functors.
-In \S \ref{scn:semisimplerank1}, we complete the proof by considering the case where $G$ is semisimple rank 1.
+Moreover, we cannot use the method in \cite{AHR} for the proof in the case where $G$ is semisimple of rank 1.
+This is because the global version of the affine Grassmannian used in \cite[\S 8]{AHR} does not exist in mixed characteristic.
+Instead, we use a method in \cite[\S 4.1]{AH}.

+Additionally, we remark that we use the result \cite[Proposition VI.9.6]{FS} in Fargues--Scholze's paper in order to get a monoidal structure of the restriction functor, called the constant term functor, from the Satake category of $G$ to that of its Levi subgroup.

+We believe that the method used in Theorem \ref{thm:Grisomgeneralintro} can also be used for a partial isomorphism between an object in equal characteristic and its mixed characteristic version other than affine Grassmannians.
+We also hope that the result in this paper will be linked to the coherent Springer theory explained in \cite{BCHN}.